-The investigation team determined that program manager e-mails were the best starting point for its investigation into out-of-period invoicing practices because program managers oversee the day-to-day operations of the EEPs, tracking the progress of projects and - critically - paying invoices.24 Before an invoice is paid, a program manager must access that invoice on InDemand; confirm that the invoice contains all necessary information and that savings and spending identified on the invoice align; and then approve and release the invoice to the accounts payable system for payment.
+The investigation team determined that program manager e-mails were the best starting point for its investigation into out-of-period invoicing practices because program managers oversee the day-to-day operations of the EEPs, tracking the progress of projects and - critically - paying invoices.
+Before an invoice is paid, a program manager must access that invoice on InDemand; confirm that the invoice contains all necessary information and that savings and spending identified on the invoice align; and then approve and release the invoice to the accounts payable system for payment.
 Because program managers approve and release invoices for payment, any decision to delay payment of an invoice would likely be made by or communicated to them.
-Thus, the investigation team expected that program managers' e-mails would be the most likely to include discussions of when, in what programs, how, and with whom out-of-period invoicing activity arose.
+Thus, the investigation team expected that program managers' e-mails would be the most

-These steps were in addition to National Grid reviewing employee mailboxes and conducting 13 interviews during the initial investigation, described above.
+&lt;sup>23 These steps were in addition to National Grid reviewing employee mailboxes and conducting 13 interviews during the initial investigation, described above.
 See, supra, Section II.B.

-As described in Section II.A.2, above, EEP program managers were responsible for program execution.
+&lt;sup>24 As described in Section II.A.2, above, EEP program managers were responsible for program execution.
 Their responsibilities included coordinating program marketing efforts; interacting with customers and vendors; tracking manual accruals; and paying invoices.
 EEP program managers do not have any direct reports.